ACCESS-NRI/training-day-2024-find-analyse-data/esmvaltool/ESMValTool_training_VDI.md

 esmvaltool --help
 ```

-prompting this help command should produce the following output:
+Prompting this help command should produce the following output:

 ![Screenshot of the terminal when prompting esmvalltool with the help argument](../assets/ESMValTool/esmvaltool_help.png)